unplugin/unplugin-printer/README.md

         // 1. use string value
         'Hello World',

-        // 2. use object value to customize the text color and style { text: 'Hello World', padding: 1, margin: 1, borderColor: 'green' },
+        // 2. use object to customize the style
+        { text: 'Hello World', padding: 1, margin: 1, borderColor: 'green' },

-        // 3. use function value to customize the text color and style (kolorist) => {
+        // 3. use function to customize the text color and style (kolorist) => {
           return {
             text: kolorist.yellow('Hello World'),